serodriguez68/poodr-notes/README.md

 + __Bad interface structure:__
     * Objects expose too much of themselves.
-    * Objects know too much about neighbours.
+    * Objects know too much about neighbors.
     * __Result__: They do only the thing they are able to do right now.

 > This design issue is not necessarily a failure of dependency injection or single responsibility.
 Those techniques, while necessary, are not enough to prevent the construction of an application whose design causes you pain.
 The roots of this new problem lie not in what each class _does_ but with what it _reveals_.

 + __Good interface structure:__
     * Objects reveals as little of themselves as possible.
-    * Objects know as little of their neighbours as possible.
+    * Objects know as little of their neighbors as possible.
     * __Result__: plug-able, component-like objects.

 ##  Defining interfaces